You are here

 Alex Gerasev is an illustrator, painter, printmaker, and muralist.
 Gerasev grew up in St. Petersburg, Russia and studied at the Repin Academy of Fine Arts.
 His work has been exhibited internationally and is held in private and public collections throughout the US and Europe, including The Boston Public Library, The Boston Athenæum, Columbia University, Marriott Hotel, The Pushkin Museum, and Deutsche Immobilien Fonds AG.
 He was awarded a Massachusetts Cultural Council Grant to paint a mural at the Revere Beach T station, Revere, MA.
 Gerasev teaches illustration at the Massachusetts College of Art and Design.

 Julia is an Artist, and Fashion Designer based in Boston, MA.
 She received her BFA in Fashion Design from Massachusetts College of Art and Design in May of 2020.
-Julia is currently working as the Department Tutor for the Fashion Department and oversees the Curating Fashion Archive at MassArt.
+In addition to youth programs, Julia is currently working at MassArt as the Art Ed Studio Manager, Fashion Department Tutor and Fashion Archive Manager.
 She has interned at Primark for visual merchandising, and at the Boston Conservatory at Berklee in the costume shop.
-Julia was employed by MassArt as the Fashion Department Tutor and Costume Design Teaching Assistant as a student, and is a former participant in MassArt Youth Programs.
+Julia was a Teaching Assistant for the Costume design class as a student at MassArt, and is a former participant in MassArt youth programs.

 Brenna works as a Marketing Coordinator for Massart's Continuing Education and Youth Programs Department.
 While at MassArt, she was involved in a variety of programs, including being a Residential Assistant for her Sophomore and Junior year, the leader of Outdoor Adventure Club, a rugby player, and the Manager of the Pop-Up Holiday and Spring Sale.
 Brenna majored in Industrial design at MassArt and graduated in 2018.
 Since graduating college she has held the position of Maker Specialist at MassArt- supporting Architecture and Industrial Design students in the woodshop, and Furniture Builder at Bostonwood.
 Her most recent project combines her love of woodworking and passion for skateboarding.
 She has been collecting old or broken skateboards and is hoping to create furniture out of the salvaged wood.
 Brenna is grateful for the knowledge she gained studying Industrial Design at MassArt and is excited to see where it will take her next.